IrvingZha0/lab-bcos/docs/Contract_Name_Service/README.md

 }
 ```

-- Contract deployment:
+- Deployment:
   babel-node deploy.js HelloWorld
->   In depoy.js, when the contract is deployed successfully, the cns_mangager add function is called by default, and the file name is considered to be the same as the contract name by default.
-If add failed, the person who needs subsequent deployment decides by himself:
+>   In depoy.js, the cns_mangager add function is called by default when deployed successfully, and the file name is same as the contract name.
+If add failed then need:
-1. If the file name is not the same as the contract name then needs to call 'cns_manager add' again.
+1. If file name is not same as the contract name then needs to call 'cns_manager add' again.
 2. If it's just the test contract then no need handle.
-3. If the same contract fixes the defect or needs to be upgraded for other reasons. then execute the update operation.
+3. If the same contract needs upgrade, then needs execute update.
-4. If the currently added contract still needs to be called by CNS, then modifies the contract's version number (refer to multi-version deployment).
+4. If the currently contract needs call CNS, then needs modifies the contract's version number (refer to multi-version deployment).
 ```javascript
     //examples of success
     babel-node deploy.js Test0